Does COEO Own its Own Network and What Does That Mean For Me?

 Because there is no need for cables other than an internet connection, SIP Trunking is cheaper to add and remove services.

-For instance, adding SIP Trunks to connect to your existing phone system is cheaper because the SIP Trunks can be connected to your system via the internet that you are more than likely already paying for.
+For instance, adding SIP Trunks to connect to your existing phone system is cheaper because the SIP Trunks can be connected to your system via the internet, which you are more than likely already paying for.

 Disadvantages of SIP Trunking